-Category 31 December 2022 set measurable 31 December 2022 objectives for achieving gender diversity outcome Board of Directors 1 out 4directors 1out of 4 directors Senior Management 20% 21% Company-wide 30% 27%
+Category 31 December 2023 set measurable 31 December 2023 objectives for achieving gender diversity outcome Board of Directors 1 out 4 directors 1out of 5 directors Senior Management 20% 18% Company-wide 30% 28%

-During the reporting period, the Company achieved its measurable objectives for gender diversity at Senior Management level, however, did not achieve the established measurable objective for gender diversity at the Company-wide level.
-The Company continues to and remain committed in promoting gender diversity across all categories.
-Given the change in reporting period to a calendar basis effective 1 January 2023, the measurable objectives for achieving gender diversity have been maintained for the 6 month period 31 December 2022 and these will be reassessed for the ensuing reporting periods.
+During the reporting period, the Company achieved its objective of 1 out of 4 directors on the Board for the period until the appointment of an additional non-executive director on 22 March 2023.
+It has been determined that the measurable objective to be established for the year ended 31 December 2023 will be maintained as 1 out of 5 directors.
+The established measurable objective for gender diversity at the both Senior Management following organisational changes initiated or Company-wide level were not achieved at the reporting date.
+For the full reporting period Executive Key Management Personnel (KMP's) now comprised 25% female representation (previously nil %).
+The Company continues to and remains committed in promoting gender diversity across all categories.
+Following the change in reporting period to a calendar year basis effective 1 January 2023, the measurable objectives for achieving gender diversity have been maintained for the ensuing 12-month period 31 December 2024 and these will be reassessed for the ensuing reporting periods.